Free South Dakota Arrests, Criminal Records & Probation Search

 • Medical research

-Furthermore, these laws extend to other types of information such as marital status, court documents, property records and more — all of which are detailed in our how-to guide on South Dakota public record searches.
+Furthermore, these laws extend to other types of information such as marital status, court documents, property records and more — all of which are detailed in the instructions for South Dakota public record searches.

-What Is the Difference Between Criminal Records vs Arrest Records Searches in South Dakota?
+The Difference Between Criminal Records vs Arrest Records Searches in South Dakota

 In South Dakota, an arrest report is produced when offenders are taken into custody by law enforcement agencies on suspicions of crimes; they do have charges, but these have not been adjudicated by the courts yet and will include information such as the arresting agency and bond amount.